A former footballer alleged to have fronted a £30 million investment

 ‘That money has been running thin of late so I have been getting help from friends and family,’ he told the hearing.
 Details of his account with bookmakers’ William Hill, which were given to receivers as part of the bankruptcy proceedings, showed he had staked a total of £391,955 and his winnings were £309,505.76.

-In our view this case goes to highlight the importance of doing your own checks on investment schemes to ensure that they are not actually just a scam where you are likely to lose your money.
+In our view, this case highlights the importance of doing your own checks on investment schemes to ensure that they are not actually just a scam where you are likely to lose your money.
 No matter who the person fronting the scheme is, it is always important to do background checks.

 If you have been caught up in an investment and feel you may have been scammed or are worried about a scheme you have invested in then speak to us immediately, we may be able to help.